e-mergo/qs-emergo-triggers/README.md

 ### Triggers
 Create a set of triggers.
 Do this by adding triggers one by one through the *Add Trigger* button.

-When setting up triggers, mind that they will be triggered sequentially, to limit the risk of infinite action loops.
-So the actions of each trigger will impact whether the following ones will be triggered.
+Actions of a trigger may fire events that release other triggers.
+Triggers may run simultaneously.
+When setting up triggers be aware that you do not create infinite action loops.

 `Note that triggers are only effective for the sheet on which they are registered.`